NebraLtd/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

-For the outdoor hotspot we are including a 3dBi glass fiber antenna.
+For the outdoor hotspot, we are including a 3dBi glass fiber antenna.
 This antenna, and upgraded ones, can be [purchased separately from our website](https://www.nebra.com/collections/antennas).

 ## Does the Wi-Fi module have an external antenna?